Desloge Chapel: History

 Like the hospital it serves, the Desloge Chapel was underwritten by gifts from the family of Firmin V. Desloge, one of the oldest French families in the United States and wealthy through lead mining and other endeavors.
 Firmin's wife Lydia Holden Davis Desloge gave $100,000 ($ today) to build the chapel.
+These figures of dollars over time do not include the fact that it has been estimated that to build this Chapel with current known costs, it would cost over $30,000,000 in 2025 to recreate this chapel in current times.

-Roman Catholic Archbishop John Glennon laid the cornerstone of the hospital on June 22, 1931, and consecrated the chapel on November 9, 1933.
+Roman Catholic Archbishop John J. Glennon laid the cornerstone of the hospital on June 22, 1931, and consecrated the chapel on November 9, 1933.

 In 1952, the funeral of the founder's son, Firmin V. Desloge II, was held at the chapel.

-In 1998, Saint Louis University sold the Chapel, along with the Hospital, to Tenet Healthcare Corp., a for-profit chain based in Dallas.
+In 1998, Saint Louis University sold the Chapel, along with the Hospital, to Tenet Healthcare, a for-profit chain based in Dallas.

 In 2015, the university bought back the hospital, then sold it to SSM Health, the Creve Coeur-based health care system sponsored by the Franciscan Sisters of Mary, formerly Sisters of Saint Mary.

 Design

 The stained glass windows were planned by Father Maurice B.McNamee, designed by Rodney Winfield, and fabricated by Emil Frei Associates in 1983.
 An artisan since 1898, Emil Frei also designed the stained glass windows for St. Louis University's St. Francis Xavier (College) Church.
-(Frei's son, Emil III, became an American physician and oncologist at Firmin Desloge Hospital.)
+Frei's son, Emil Frei III, became an American physician and oncologist at Firmin Desloge Hospital.
 An earlier plan, with windows depicting Jesuit missions in North America, was created by the firm of Reynolds, Francis & Rohnstock of Boston.

 At the altar is a major sculptural group of the Crucifixion by John Angel, the British-born sculptor, medallist, and lecturer.